-Historically, turmoil and volatility in the financial markets (including recent volatility as a result of geopolitical and macroeconomic developments such as the ongoing conflict between Ukraine and Russia and related sanctions and the ongoing conflict in Israel) have adversely affected the market capitalizations of many biotechnology companies, and generally made equity and debt financing more difficult to obtain.
+Historically, turmoil and volatility in the financial markets (including recent volatility as a result of geopolitical and macroeconomic developments, as well as any related political or economic responses and counter-responses or otherwise by various global actors or the general effect on the global economy and supply chain) have adversely affected the market capitalizations of many biotechnology companies, and generally made equity and debt financing more difficult to obtain.
 These events, coupled with other factors, may limit our access to financing in the future.
 This could have a material adverse effect on our ability to access funding on acceptable terms, or at all, and our stock price may suffer further as a result.